broomhillcc/broomhillcc.github.io/content/rpz/oct25-rpz-update.md

 > Letters are now expected to be issued **by the end of October**.
 > The Council has issued its **apologies** for this short delay.

+#### Update 3/11/25

+We have received a further update indicating the letters are due begin being posted by the end of this week, so distribution should be expected by w/c 10th November.
 ---

 ### What this means for Broomhill